employee advocacy impact beyond the metrics

 Additional Resources

-For more on understanding and measuring results from your employee advocacy program, here are some guides and surveys we’ve created:
+More on understanding and measuring results from your employee advocacy program:

 Emily Neal